ianstormtaylor/slate/.changeset/few-planets-brush.md

 ---
-'slate-react': minor
+'slate-react': patch
 ---

-Added renderPlaceholder prop to Editable component
+Added a `renderPlaceholder` prop to the `<Editable>` component for customizing how placeholders are rendered.